-We support children and young people with sight problems, their families and carers, and the professionals who support them, from the point of diagnosis through to school, college and university education.
+We support blind and partially sighted children and young people from birth to 25 years, their families and carers, and the professionals who support them.

 For further information, ‘Our Services for Children and Young People’ booklet is available online on our Reports and Publications page.
 This booklet is also available in audio and braille formats.

 Our comprehensive guide for the parents of children and young people with sight loss, 'Sharing Your Journey', is also available on our Reports and Publications page.
 Both publications are available in audio and braille as well as hard copy.

 You can contact our Children, young people and families team at:

 RNIB Scotland 12-14 Hillside Crescent Edinburgh EH7 5EA Call us on 0131 652 3140 Email us at: [email protected]